A. Building Operating Hours & Security

 - Available Computers and Printers.

-network laptop printing.
-The workstations are restricted to law students only via
+There are twelve Dell Windows 10 Workstations in the Commons.
+The School of Law workstations are restricted to law students only via USC network

-Microsoft Word 2016/ Word 365 is available for word processing (upgrades to Lab software may occur at any time).
-Email is provided by USC via Office365 (http://portal.office.com).
-Log-in instructions are provided to assist students in activating their accounts.
-Other Commons Area software includes other Microsoft Office365 software (PowerPoint 2016/365 and Excel 2016/365), Adobe Acrobat Pro DC, Chrome, Firefox and Edge.
-Lexis, Westlaw and CALI Exercises (www.cali.org) are accessible via Chrome, Firefox and Edge.
+Microsoft Word, Outlook, PowerPoint, and Excel for student use via the Office 365 Portal for their personal laptop and desktop computers.
+The Commons area computer workstations also have Office365 - Microsoft Word, PowerPoint, and Excel access for student use (upgrades to Lab software may occur at any time).
+Outlook Email is provided by USC via Office365 (http://portal.office.com).
+Other Commons Area workstation software includes Adobe Acrobat Pro DC (requires a free student account for access), Google Chrome, Firefox, and Edge.
+Lexis, Westlaw, and CALI Exercises (www.cali.org) are accessible via Chrome, Firefox, and Edge.

 - Wireless Network.